-The Arts and Science Centre will transform our facility benefiting every student in every programme.
-It’s an exciting milestone in our school history — a development that will provide unprecedented opportunities for current and future generations of St. John’s students.
+The Arts and Science Centre opened in December 2018.
+The facility transformation benefits every student in every programme.
+This is an exciting milestone in our school history: a development that provides unprecedented opportunities for current and future generations of St. John’s students.

-The Arts and Science Centre will add 23,000 square feet to our current facility.
-Visual and Performing Arts studios, science laboratories, a Learning Commons, MYP homerooms, Language classrooms and Rooftop Garden will provide outstanding academic, co-curricular and social space for our students.
+The Arts and Science Centre adds 23,000 square feet to our facility.
+New visual and performing arts studios, science laboratories, a learning commons, MYP homerooms, language classrooms and the rooftop garden provide outstanding academic, co-curricular and social space for our students.

-Our teachers have been involved in extensive consultation with our architect to be sure that our facilities meet the needs of our students and our programmes.
+Our teachers worked in extensive consultation with our architect to create a facility that meets the needs of our students and our programmes.

 We will inspire children by immersing them in their disciplines.

-The Art Studio will accommodate painting, drawing and 3-D media.
-The facility will more than double the studio space for our students to experiment with more media, and store and display work.
+The Art Studio accommodates painting, drawing and 3-D media.
+The facility has more than doubled the studio space for our students to experiment with more media, and store and display work.

-The Art Studio has been designed to create a space where all forms of art can be created without limitation and students can explore various media and techniques.
-Dominico Nguyen, Fine Arts Department Head, and Sandra Hall, MYP Art, have a very clear vision of an innovative studio that will empower and inspire artists.
-The facility will be spacious for creation, drying, storage and display.
-The furniture will be on wheels to allow students to create their own workspace depending on their project and medium.
-Messy materials will be accommodated with an easy-to-clean polished cement floor and media such as smelly felt pens, air brushes and spray charcoal will be used under the exhaust hood and on the outdoor balcony.
+The Art Studio is a space where all forms of art can be created without limitation and students can explore various media and techniques.
+Dominico Nguyen, Fine Arts Department Head, and Sandra Hall, MYP Art, championed their clear vision of an innovative studio to empower and inspire artists.
+The resulting facility is spacious for creation, drying, storage and display.
+Furniture is on wheels to allow students to create their own workspace depending on their project and medium.
+Messy materials are accommodated with an easy-to-clean polished cement floor and media such as smelly felt pens, air brushes and spray charcoal are used under the exhaust hood and on the outdoor balcony.

 Lighting is an important aspect of understanding and creating art.
-Suspended and adjustable lighting will allow students to manipulate and change light direction.
-Dimmable lights will allow for the calming effect of low light.
-Natural light from large windows will help students see texture.
-Dark blinds will enable students to view and study projected art work.
-Ultimately, the studio the work environment will be controlled through lighting, enabling students to deliberately focus on various techniques, texture and colour.
+Suspended and adjustable lighting allows students to manipulate and change light direction.
+Dimmable lights allow for the calming effect of low light.
+Natural light from large windows helps students see texture.
+Dark blinds enable students to view and study projected art work.
+Ultimately, the studio lighting enables students to deliberately focus on techniques, texture and colour.

 Our teachers are committed to immersing students in an environment that will elevate student work.
 A professional setting for creation and display is two-fold: firstly, completed work will be highly-regarded, suspended from a ceiling grid and posted on the walls.
 Secondly, the students will be inspired by their opportunities for creation and recognition.

-The Music Studio will have dedicated spaces for band, choir and drama.
-Students will have practice rooms with recording equipment to critique their work and space to rehearse as ensembles and a massed band.
+The Music Studio has dedicated spaces for band, choir and drama.
+Students have practice rooms with recording equipment to critique their work and space to rehearse as ensembles and a massed band.

-The Music Room has been designed to provide a professional music environment to inspire our students.
-Bryan Deans, MYP Music Teacher, envisions a space for individual practising, ensemble rehearsals and massed band opportunities.
+The Music Room is designed to provide a professional music environment to inspire our students.
+Bryan Deans, MYP Music Teacher, envisioned a space for individual practising, ensemble rehearsals and massed band opportunities.

-The room will have many controls to address the unique demands of musicians.
-Superior ventilation and dedicated temperature control throughout will keep our large ensembles comfortable while they rehearse.
-Various sound-proof practice rooms will be available for students to rehearse independently or in small ensembles.
+The room has many controls to address the unique demands of musicians.
+Superior ventilation and dedicated temperature control throughout keeps our large ensembles comfortable while they rehearse.
+Various sound-proof practice rooms are available for students to rehearse independently or in small ensembles.
 The rooms are equipped with recording equipment to submit work or critique for rehearsal.

 The lighting has been deliberately selected to enhance reading music.
-Zone lighting with colour balance and natural light will reduce eye strain.
-The Music Studio will be equipped with a projector to share media and learn theory.
-Multiple high-voltage power sources will accommodate amplifiers and microphones for any configuration of ensemble; and mobile risers will meet all configuration needs.
+Zone lighting with colour balance and natural light reduces eye strain.
+The Music Studio is equipped with a projector to share media and learn theory.
+Multiple high-voltage power sources accommodate amplifiers and microphones for any configuration of ensemble; and mobile risers meet all configuration needs.

-The Drama Studio will be equipped with lighting and sound to showcase performances, as well as train a technical crew.
-Drama students will have pride in their dedicated programme space.
-Andrea Superstein, MYP/DP Drama Teacher, has designed an open, flexible space for students to express ideas, explore thoughts and be critical thinkers.
-The Drama Studio will accommodate movement, sets and props.
-A mirrored wall will support self-critique and a projector will facilitate collaboration and instruction.
+The Drama Studio is equipped with lighting and sound to showcase performances, as well as train a technical crew.
+Drama students take pride in their dedicated programme space.
+Andrea Superstein, MYP/DP Drama Teacher, designed an open, flexible space for students to express ideas, explore thoughts and be critical thinkers.
+The Drama Studio accommodates movement, sets and props.
+A mirrored wall supports self-critique and a projector facilitates collaboration and instruction.

-The Drama curriculum includes technical skills; a control room will facilitate lighting and sound instruction for students.
-Theatre lights, with a professional ceiling grid, and speakers will allow students to have hands-on experiential learning.
-Various outlets will keep the room flexible and a black box feel will be achieved through screens and drapes.
-Storage will house costumes for production rehearsals as well as class scenes and assignments.
-The space will also accommodate small audiences for performances.
+The Drama curriculum includes technical skills; a control room facilitates lighting and sound instruction for students.
+Theatre lights, with a professional ceiling grid, and speakers allow students to have hands-on experiential learning.
+Various outlets keep the room flexible and a black box feel is achieved through screens and drapes.
+Storage houses costumes for production rehearsals as well as class scenes and assignments.
+The space also accommodates small audiences for performances.

-The new facility will include two experiential science laboratories.
-The additional laboratories will enable students from Grades 6 –12 to have science classes in purpose-built science facilities.
-Venting will enable students to safely conduct Chemistry experiments and laboratory configuration will accommodate collaborative work.
-Teachers will easily circulate throughout the classroom to oversee student projects.
+The new facility includes two experiential science laboratories.
+The additional laboratories enable students from Grades 6 –12 to have science classes in purpose-built science facilities.
+Venting enables students to safely conduct chemistry experiments, and laboratory configuration accommodates collaborative work.
+Teachers are easily able to circulate throughout the classroom to oversee student projects.

 We anticipate offering Film as an additional course in the Diploma Programme.
-Consequently, the Design and Film Studio will be designed to allow students access to the latest software and recording technologies to support both film and design for our IB DP Visual Arts and MYP Design programme.
+Consequently, the Design and Film Studio allows students access to the latest software and recording technologies to support both film and design for our IB DP Visual Arts and MYP Design programme.

-The studio will include a sound editing room, specially designed to ensure sound quality when recording.
-Computers will have professional editing software and the film studio will include a chroma key wall for capturing student video and photography.
-The lay out of the room has all been done to include wall space for displaying student work, bleachers for screening both professional and student made films.
-As well as, a storage room for storing program resources such as photography cameras, video cameras, lights and design supplies.
-The studio will inspire student creativity and innovation.
+The studio includes a sound editing room, specially designed to ensure sound quality when recording.
+Computers have professional editing software and the film studio includes a chroma key wall for capturing student video and photography.
+The layout of the room includes wall space for displaying student work and bleachers for screening both professional and student-made films.
+The studio also features storage for program resources such as photography cameras, video cameras, lights and design supplies.
+The studio inspires creativity and innovation.

-Recently, the grade ten design students conducted empathy interviews with DP students to find out what the needs and wants for the design studio are.
-The students used google SketchUp to layout the furnishing and finishes in the new studio space.
-View student-made examples of how the space could look.
+The grade ten design students conducted empathy interviews with DP students to find out their needs and wants for the design studio.
+The students used Google SketchUp to layout the furnishing and finishes in the new studio space.
+View student-made examples created to inspire the design process.

-The Learning Commons will provide a break-out space for current programmes, including, study space, presentations, performances and workshop space for students and parents.
-Additional programme space will allow for more collaborative work, research and opportunities to bring specialists into the school to work with students and faculty.
+The Learning Commons provides a break-out space for current programmes, including study space, presentations, performances and workshop space for students and parents.
+This additional space allows for more collaborative work, research space, and opportunities to bring specialists into the school to work with students and faculty.

-The Learning Commons will also serve as a classroom for students taking online Diploma Programme courses with the support of a teacher.
-This will allow us to increase the course options for our Diploma students.
+The Learning Commons also serves as a classroom for students taking online Diploma Programme courses with the support of a teacher.
+This allows us to increase the course options for our Diploma students.

-The Rooftop will optimize our urban campus by covering the Senior School and Arts and Science Centre roof.
-The Rooftop will provide an experiential garden and outdoor space in which students will learn, play and socialize.
-The outdoor space will complement the Courtyard playground.
+The Rooftop optimizes our urban campus by covering the Senior School and Arts and Science Centre roof.
+The Rooftop provides an experiential garden and outdoor space in which students learn, play and socialize.
+The new outdoor space complements the Courtyard playground.

-The Atrium will serve as the social heart of the entire school.
-This two-level space will be a meeting area for parents and guests, a social space for students as well as a showcase for student work.
-The Atrium will have the flexibility to serve as a performance space for celebrating student talent and a gallery to exhibit student art.
-In addition, the Atrium will serve as an indoor/outdoor area to accommodate formal events or student play.
+The Atrium is the new social heart of the entire school.
+This two-level space serves as a meeting area for parents and guests, a social space for students and a showcase for student work.
+The Atrium has the flexibility to serve as a performance space for celebrating student talent and a gallery to exhibit student art.
+In addition, the Atrium serves as an indoor/outdoor area to accommodate formal events or student play.

 Our vision is becoming a reality through the generous support of our community.
 The Imagine.
 Inspire.
 Create.
 Capital Campaign has raised over $10.5 million to fund the Arts and Science Centre